Noah Russow, Streator advance past Ottawa in 2A regional semifinal

 — Noah Russow, Streator senior striker

 The Bulldogs opened the scoring in the 17th minute when David Paton one-timed a pass off the right wing from Noah Russow past Ottawa keeper Connor Diederich (two saves).
-Then 10 minutes later, Diederich was injured on a collision and did not return to action, with Landry Brenbarger (two saves) taking over between the pipes.
+Ten minutes later, Diederich was injured on a collision and did not return to action.
+Landry Brenbarger (two saves) took over between the pipes.

 Streator made it 2-0 in the 30th minute when Jordy Sanchez streaked down the center of the pitch and headed in a crossing pass from Russow.